 The City Roots project focuses on bringing the heritage of Newcastle to life in a way that makes sense, and matters to our young people.

-Supported by the Heritage Lottery Fund (HLF) and made possible by the National Lottery players, the City Roots project puts young people in control of learning about their heritage, deciding what’s important and telling the story of their area in the way they want it to be heard.
+Supported by the National Lottery Heritage Fund and made possible by the National Lottery players, the City Roots project puts young people in control of learning about their heritage, deciding what’s important and telling the story of their area in the way they want it to be heard.